jianxunbak/Assignment-3.5/lesson.md

 ---

+## 👨‍💻 Activity

+Continue with the `Car` class from the previous activity.

+1. Encapsulate the attributes and provide accessor and mutator methods.
+1. Add a `static` attribute to keep track of the number of cars instantiated and a corresponding static method to get the value.
+1. Override the `toString` method to return a string representation of the object.

+---

 ## Part 6: Intro to the POJO

 A Plain Old Java Object (POJO) is a simple object used to represent data in a Java program.